 What does it cost?

-There is an annual fee payable and the band of fee (there are three) will depend on the size of your organisation.
+In the UK there is an annual fee payable and the band of fee (there are three) will depend on the size of your organisation.
 It is necessary to charge a fee in order to ensure that the QAS is an effective accreditation scheme which provides real benefits for those who participate in it and an annual fee is seen as the most simple and straightforward approach.
 The fee structure has also been designed to be as fair as possible and to make the QAS as accessible any potential applicant.

 How does an organisation apply?